The Principles of Diffusion Models: It o's Formula: The Chain Rule for Random Processes

-We summarize the one-dimensional Itô's formula derived above.
+We summarize the one-dimensional It\^o's formula derived above.
 Using similar arguments, the result extends naturally to the multi-dimensional setting.
 While we omit the detailed derivation, we state the general formula for completeness.

-Finally, we illustrate an application of Itô's formula by deriving the \emph{Itô product rule}, which enables computation of $\diff(\rvx_t^\top \rvy_t)$ for stochastic processes $\rvx_t$ and $\rvy_t$.
+Finally, we illustrate an application of It\^o's formula by deriving the \emph{It\^o product rule}, which enables computation of $\diff(\rvx_t^\top \rvy_t)$ for stochastic processes $\rvx_t$ and $\rvy_t$.